Liouvillian recursion method for the electronic Green's function: Model

-We perform a temperature dependence study of the plaquette by computing its local density of states and heat capacity using Green's function using exclusively continued fractions.
+We perform a temperature-dependence study of the plaquette by computing its local density of states and heat capacity from Green function using exclusively continued fractions.
 This demonstrates the capability of this method to accurately compute various equilibrium quantities, as the system's free energy can be reliably determined if the heat capacity can be accurately computed.
-Additionally, we compare the off-diagonal element of Green's function obtained by LCCF (Eqs.~(\ref{eq:LCCFR},\ref{eq:LCCFI})) with the CFPH procedure eq.~\eqref{eq:Green_poly_hybrid}.
-This comparison shows that the CFPH procedure reproduce the same spectral weight as the LCCF to high accuracy, with significantly fewer computations.
+Additionally, we compare the off-diagonal elements of Green function obtained by LCCF (Eqs.~(\ref{eq:LCCFR},\ref{eq:LCCFI})) with that from the CFPH procedure ~\eqref{eq:Green_poly_hybrid}.
+This comparison shows that the CFPH procedure reproduces the same spectral function as the LCCF to high accuracy, with significantly fewer computations.